Mayankgupta1754/enviroedge/README.md

 # EnviroEdge AI

-**EnviroEdge AI** is an end-to-end IoT platform for real-time environmental monitoring and suffocation-risk detection.
-Arduino sensors stream air-quality readings over USB serial to a Node.js backend, which estimates gas concentrations and risk probability using logistic regression—with optional online retraining—and displays live metrics on a Next.js dashboard.
+**EnviroEdge AI** is an end to end IoT platform for real time environmental monitoring and suffocation risk detection.
+Arduino sensors stream air quality readings over USB serial to a Node.js backend, which estimates gas concentrations and risk probability using logistic regression—with optional online retraining—and displays live metrics on a Next.js dashboard.

 ## Features